-Out-Law Guide | 10 Apr 2019 | 4:00 pm | 4 min. read
+Out-Law Guide | 25 Jun 2021 | 4:50 pm | 6 min. read

 Employees, by comparison, normally have less control over what they do and how they do it, but they do benefit from certain legal protections that independent contractors do not.
 For example, only employees can bring a claim of unfair dismissal against their employer.
 Employees and independent contractors are also treated differently for tax purposes.

 Courts and tribunals look at lots of different factors in order to decide whether someone is an independent contractor or an employee.
-Nevertheless, there are three essential requirements for a contract of employment to exist – control, mutuality of obligation and personal service.
+Nevertheless, there are three essential requirements for a contract of employment to exist: control; mutuality of obligation; and personal service.
 If any of these are missing, the contract will not be a contract of employment.
 If all of these elements are present, there may be a contract of employment but it will necessary to look at all the other factors to decide whether they are consistent with a contract of employment.

 If it does not really matter who the worker asks to do the job as long as the work is done, then this will normally indicate that the worker is not an employee.
-In other words, if the worker is permitted (either historically or under the contract) to substitute another worker to do the work, then there is no requirement to do the work personally and the worker will not be an employee.
+In other words, if the worker is permitted - either historically or under the contract - to substitute another worker to do the work, then there is no requirement to do the work personally and the worker will not be an employee.
 However, if there is only a limited right to send a replacement, for example when the worker is sick, the worker may be an employee.

 Other factors which can give a clue as to a worker's employment status include if the worker: